typography-interaction-2526/typography-interaction-2526.github.io/content/topic/grid/index.md

 Again like *flex*, there is similar behavior on the horizontal/vertical *axes*—with the defaults around horizontal/row based behavior since width is usually our constraint (with pages scrolling vertically).
 <!-- .balance -->

-So for many uses, you will only need to specify your column <nobr>structure—</nobr><wbr>leaving the rows to create themselves, as needed.
+So for many uses, you will only need to specify your column structure—leaving the rows to create themselves, as needed.
 This is called an *implicit grid* (vs. an *explicit grid* that we set/define):
 <!-- .balance -->

 <figure